Maziar123/envycontrol_With_VFIO/README.md

 </div>
 <br>

-# 👁‍🗨 EnvyControl
+# 👁‍🗨 EnvyControl with VFIO

+The goal of this project uses EnvyContol with better support for desktops & specially VFIO.

-EnvyControl is a CLI tool that provides an easy way to switch between GPU modes on Nvidia Optimus systems (i.e laptops with hybrid Intel + Nvidia or AMD + Nvidia graphics configurations) under Linux.
+**EnvyControl** is a CLI tool that provides an easy way to switch between GPU modes on Nvidia Optimus systems (i.e laptops with hybrid Intel + Nvidia or AMD + Nvidia graphics configurations) under Linux.

 ### 📖 License